slarwise/gercli/README.md

 - List and filter comment threads for a change-id
 - List and filter changes

+## Installation

+Run `make install` to install the required modules.

 ## Usage

 The gercli program takes two sub commands, `threads` and `changes`.
 Run `gercli